junxit/us-congress-bills-117/metadata.md

 - Sen. Tester, Jon [D-MT] (T000464)

+## Cosponsors (2)

+- Sen. Daines, Steve [R-MT] (D000618)
+- Sen. Moran, Jerry [R-KS] (M000934)

+## Committees (1)

+- Senate — Veterans' Affairs Committee

 ## Actions

 - 2022-01-19 — Introduced in Senate
 - 2022-01-19 — Read twice and referred to the Committee on Veterans' Affairs.
+- 2022-02-03 — Amendment SA 4923 agreed to in Senate by Unanimous Consent.
+- 2022-02-03 — Amendment SA 4923 proposed by Senator Wyden for Senator Tester. (consideration: CR S527-528; text: CR S527-528) In the nature of a substitute.
+- 2022-02-03 — Measure laid before Senate by unanimous consent. (consideration: CR S527-528)
+- 2022-02-03 — Passed Senate with an amendment by Unanimous Consent.
+- 2022-02-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2022-02-03 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2022-02-03 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2022-02-03 — Senate amendment agreed to: Amendment SA 4923 agreed to in Senate by Unanimous Consent.
+- 2022-02-03 — Senate amendment proposed (on the floor): Amendment SA 4923 proposed by Senator Wyden for Senator Tester.(consideration: CR S527-528; text: CR S527-528)
+- 2022-02-03 — Senate amendment submitted